athrxvaaa/Script-Trimmer/README.md

 - The API automatically cleans up uploaded video files after processing
 - Large audio files (>25MB) are automatically chunked and the original is deleted
 - All audio files are saved in MP3 format
+- Video segments are saved in MP4 format
 - File names include UUIDs to prevent conflicts
+- Transcription requires a valid OpenAI API key
+- Video segment extraction requires the original video file to be available